radekwaszak/petstore-performance-tests/final-report.md

 ## **Overall Test Results**

-Detailed results for each run can be found in the reports folder.
+Detailed results for each run can be found in the [GrafanaCloud Tests Reports](https://github.com/radekwaszak/petstore-performance-tests/tree/main/GrafanaCloud%20Tests%20Reports) folder.

 VUs = Virtual Users